 Although BFR is still fairly new, it could eventually prove that high-intensity resistance training is not necessary to improve strength, which in turn, could reduce injuries.

 Is BFR Therapy Right For You?

-any age or athletic ability.
-BFR can be especially helpful for patients wanting to heal
+If done with professionally trained, BFR-certified physical therapists, such as the team at Southern Rehab, this kind of therapy is safe, comfortable and effective for any age or athletic ability.
+BFR can be especially helpful for patients wanting to heal faster from

 – Most all knee pain/injuries